The Duat Text Editor

 function (after some initial setup,

-and before some final setup) in order to do the initial setup for duat.
-For all
+and before some final setup) in order configure Duat.
+For all intents and

 Of course, not everything needs to be placed inside of this function.
 For example, you could separate the plugins into a separate function, if you think that will look cleaner: